steveschnepp/blog.pwkf.org/_posts/2022-10-16-usb-c-explained.md

 This "orientation sensing" is one of the most overlooked fact in USB-C. And more precisely the fact that it is *mandatory*.
-To signal a USB 2.0 compatible device, it simply needs to have both CC1 and CC2 pulled to GND, in a fully symetric fashion.
+To signal a USB 2.0 compatible device, it simply needs to have both CC1 and CC2 pulled to GND, in a fully symmetric fashion.

 ![USB-C Adapter to USB 2.0](../../../assets/images/USB-3-1-Type-C-Connector-Male-Socket-USB-2-0.jpg)

 Notice the 2 resistors ?
-Those are the CC1 & CC2 pulldowns.
+Those are the CC1 & CC2 pulldown.

-### USB-C flaw for USB2 upgraded devices : missing orientation pulldowns
+### USB-C flaw for USB2 upgraded devices : missing orientation pulldown

 Therefore, some USB-C *upgraded from a USB2.0 micro-B* devices missed that.
 And they don't have those pulldown resistors.